markdouthwaite/xanthus/README.md

 ## What is Xanthus?

-Xanthus is a package that provides the tools and model architectures necessary to utilise the techniques outlined in [He et al's work](https://dl.acm.org/doi/10.1145/3038912.3052569) on Neural Collaborative Filtering in your own projects.
+Xanthus is a package that was started as personal project to translate an academic ML paper into a 'production ready' software package.
+Itprovides the tools and model architectures necessary to utilise the techniques outlined in [He et al's work](https://dl.acm.org/doi/10.1145/3038912.3052569) on Neural Collaborative Filtering in your own projects.
 Over time, you'll find work from other research finding it's way in here.
 The aim of this package is to make state-of-the-art research into neural recommenders accessible and ultimately ready for deployment.
-You might find that it's not quite there yet on that latter point, but it'll get there eventually.
+You might find that it's not quite there yet on that latter point, but sit tight, it will be.

 Sound good?
 Great, here goes.